-The Laboratory Science (Division III) seeks to understand the natural processes that govern Earth and its inhabitants, as well as the universe, through systematic observations and experimentation, formation and verification of theories, and computational methods in a laboratory setting.
-For graduation, all students must take one Division III laboratory science course from the following departments: Anthropology 100, Astronomy, Biology, Chemistry, Computer Science, Earth Sciences, Environmental Science, Physics, Psychology 125, or Science.
+It is important that students understand the natural processes that govern Earth and its inhabitants, as well as the universe, through systematic observations and experimentation, formation and verification of theories, and computational methods in a laboratory setting.
+For graduation, all students must take one laboratory science (Division III) course from the following departments: Anthropology 100, Astronomy, Biology, Chemistry, Computer Science, Earth Sciences, Environmental Science, Physics, Psychology 125, or Science.
+In this course, students will demonstrate:

 Note: Not all courses in the natural and mathematical sciences (Division III) meet the definition of a lab science; Calculus courses (MATH 151, 170, 171), which include a lab component, do NOT count towards the laboratory science requirement.